 Making hard cider is a multi-step process that requires patience and attention to detail.
-One of the essential steps in the cider-making process is secondary fermentation.
+One of the essential steps in the sweet cider-making process is secondary fermentation.

 When it comes to making hard cider, fermentation is key.
 But did you know that two types of fermentation take place when making cider?
 That’s right, primary and secondary fermentation.